alan-turing-institute/latin_annotation/README.md

 Folders [heatmaps](https://github.com/alan-turing-institute/latin_annotation/tree/master/heatmaps) and [words visualised](https://github.com/alan-turing-institute/latin_annotation/tree/master/words%20visualised) contain the visualisation of the annotation data on the level of an individual word.
 More information on the specific visualisations can be found in the respective folders.

-The commented code can be viewed in the Jupyter notebook `confidence_analysis.ipynb`.
+The commented code can be viewed in the Jupyter notebook `annotation_analysis.ipynb`.

 ## Vagueness score
 Code to calculate the vagueness score of each word and related plots is contained in the folder [vagueness](https://github.com/alan-turing-institute/latin_annotation/tree/master/vagueness).
 The folder contains additional documentation.